kodan50/P4wnP1-Tweaked/README.md

 * Setup will nuke the existing P4wnP1 directory and reclone the latest one.
 Make sure you save any of your own files before proceeding.

-* Setup will add mount entries into fstab in order to make tmp a ram drive.
+* Setup will add mount entries into fstab in order to make tmp a ramfs drive.